GV-ing/HM2/README.md

-# 🤖 HM1 Project: Armando Robotic Arm Control and Simulation (ROS 2 Humble)
+# 🤖 HM2 Project: IIWA VISUAL CONTROL with ARUCO_ROS

 This repository contains the solution for **Homework 2** of the Robotics Lab class, focused on building ROS packages to simulate a vision-based controller for a robotic manipulator arm in the simulation environment using KDL and aruco_ros.